 ARTICLE 17.
 To see if the Town will vote to transfer the sum of $67,500 from the Sewer Enterprise Account #610-001-3550; said sum to be added to the Wastewater Treatment Expense Account #610 440 5850 to pay the Town’s share of the repair of the Sewer Trunk Line for the Shelburne Falls Wastewater Treatment Facility, or take any other action relative thereto.

 PASSED UNANIMOUSLY – NO DISCUSSION

+CERTIFIED TRUE COPY ATTEST:

+Joseph J. Judd, Town Clerk

+June 29, 2020